mapillary/mapillary_tools/README.md

 * [PIL]
 * [Piexif]

-Note that we're using a fork of the original [Piexif](https://github.com/hMatoba/Piexif).
-While all other dependencies are installed along with the tools, Piexif needs to be installed separately.
+Note that we're using a fork of the original [Piexif](https://github.com/hMatoba/Piexif), which needs to be installed separately.
+The rest of dependencies are installed along with the tools.

 ## Installing